I am officially throwing frugality out the window.

-Yes, I will be purchasing food that I need to regain my strength even if it is not on sale and can be gotten cheaper elsewhere
+Yes, I will be purchasing food that I need to regain my strength even if it is not on sale and cheaper elsewhere.

 Yes, I will be hiring some cleaning help to help keep us sane.

-No, I will not be shopping around for diapers to get the cheapest price unless its really easy
+No, I will not be shopping around for diapers to get the lowest price unless its really easy.

 No, I won’t deny myself the small, extra “wants” that I may need to get through this time period.